London Relocation – What You need to Know

 When to View Properties

 You should ideally be viewing rental properties four to six weeks before you want to move in.
-This gives enough time for your employer and current landlord to produce references and for the agent to produce the tenancy agreement.
-It’s best to avoid Mondays as a viewing day as properties you may arrange to see then may get rented out over the weekend.
-Also bear in mind in London agents generally do not open on Sundays and close early on Saturdays.
+This gives enough time for your employer and current landlord to produce references and for the agent to produce the tenancy agreement as well as allowing us to carry out checks on the terms of your tenancy and obtain documents that prove that your landlord is legally able to rent the property to you.
+It’s best to avoid property viewings on Mondays as properties you may arrange to see then may get rented out over the prior weekend.
+Also bear in mind that in London agents generally do not open on Sundays and close early on Saturdays with reduced staff levels.

 London Relocation – what to consider in a property